Kirpal/Keyboard-Layout-Editor-for-Blender/README.md

 2. Go to File>Import>KLE Raw Data (.json)
 3. Select the “keyboard-layout.json” that you downloaded from [Keyboard Layout Editor](http://keyboard-layout-editor.com) and click “Import KLE Raw JSON” at the top right
 4. All Done!

+##How to add LEDs:
++ Add the following line to the object at the beginning (the one with "backcolor" in it):

+    `"led" : [RED, GREEN, BLUE, BRIGHTNESS]` *(you may need to add a comma to the line above)*
+    + RED, GREEN, and BLUE are out of 255, and BRIGHTNESS is from 0 to 1

 ##Examples: